LaunchCoderGirlSTL/Data-Science-Assignments/exploratory_data_analysis_project/README.md

 2. A ppt presentation with at least 4 slides and no more than 15.

-AND you will be presenting your PowerPoint presentation in 5-10 minutes on the due date.
+AND you will be presenting your PowerPoint presentation in 5-8 minutes on the due date.
+Longer presentations are not necessarily better.
+It **must** stay under 8 minutes.

 ### Guidelines for your notebook: